-The module can process about 2^{16} commands per minute - therefore the chance of succeeding within a minute is $2^{16}/2^{64} = 2^{-48}$ which is significantly less that the required chance of 1 in 10^5 (~2-17)
+The module can process about 2^{16} commands per minute - therefore the chance of succeeding within a minute is 2^{16} / 2^{64} = 2^{-48} which is significantly less that the required chance of 1 in 10^5 ($\sim 2^{-17}$)

-Attacking Tokens
+Tokens

-If an operator chooses to use a logical token with only one share, no pass phrase and leaves the smart card containing the share in the slot than another operator could load the logical token.
+If an operator chooses to use a logical token with only one share, no pass phrase and leaves the smart card containing the share in the slot then another operator could load the logical token.
 The module does not have any idea as to which operator inserted the smart card.
 This can be prevented by:

-- not leaving the smart card in the reader

-- if the smart card is not in the reader, they can only access the logical token by correctly guessing the ClientID and ObjectID for the token.

-- requiring a pass phrase

-when loading a share requiring a pass phrase the operator must supply the SHA-1 hash of the pass phrase.
+- · not leaving the smart card in the reader - if the smart card is not in the reader, they can only access the logical token by correctly guessing the ClientID and ObjectID for the token. - requiring a pass phrase When loading a share requiring a pass phrase the operator must supply the SHA-1 hash of the pass phrase.
 The hash is combined with a module key, share number and smart card id to recreate the key used to encrypt the share.
-If the attacker has no knowledge of the pass phrase they would need to make 2^{80} attempts to load the share.
-The module enforces a five seconds delay between failed attempts to load a share.

-requiring more than one share
+If the attacker has no knowledge of the pass phrase they would need to make 280 attempts to load the share.
+The module enforces a five - seconds delay between failed attempts to load a share. requiring more than one share If a logical token requires shares from more than one smart card the attacker would have to repeat the attack for each share required.